Skip to main content

 Following the gifting of the castle and estate to the city in 1934, Belfast Castle became a visitor attraction for many.
 Over the years, the venue has played host to many receptions, dances and high teas, while the landscaped gardens were opened to picnickers and day-trippers to enjoy.

-About Belfast Castle
+Belfast Castle today

 Belfast Castle is one of Belfast’s main visitor attractions with over 100,000 visitors per year.